 private_key = (

-u16 value that is iterated on until a valid
+the counter is iterated on, starting from 2, until a valid

 Generate a View Key

 Generate an Address